etowahadams/interprot/README.md

 ## The visualizer

-The visualizer is a React app with some RunPod serverless functions as backend.
+The visualizer is a React app with some RunPod serverless functions that serve our SAEs.

 ### Running the visualizer locally